avulahemalatha-12/Movie-Recommendation-system/README.md

 ## Acknowledgments
 - MovieLens for providing the dataset.
--The open-source community for the libraries used in this project.
+- The open-source community for the libraries used in this project.